jcaillon/3P/newReleaseNotes.md

 **Fixed issues :**

 - Replaced the old mechanism to hide the progress splashscreen during a prowin execution, now simply uses `-nosplash`
-- 3P no longers catches errors from other .net plugins (like CSScriptNpp)
+- 3P no longer catches errors from other .net plugins (like CSScriptNpp)
 - Correction of various bugs related to document encoding
 - Fixed an issue with the type buttons of the file explorer that would show the tooltip content of the autocompetion type buttons
 - 3P now correctly reads the Npp configuration from the cloud folder (if any)